KarthikeyanDhanakotti/CognitiveAgentLab/projects/pageindex-rag/README.md

-# PageIndex — Complete Guide
+# PageIndex - Page-Level Retrieval for RAG Systems

 > **A smarter retrieval strategy for structured documents using page-level indexing, local embeddings, and free LLMs (Groq Llama).**